x0ash/SPI/README.md

 Additionally, it comes with all of the costs of using the Steam Web API key, which is currently restricted to **100,000 calls** per day [[Source](https://steamcommunity.com/dev/apiterms)]

 It also does *not* save the API key locally, so it will have to be provided every time.

+It's also currently untested with private Steam accounts -- I only tested it with my own.
+I'd expect a crash however.